Nancy.Testing - test-dialogues with Requests and Response

 · January 31, 2013

 This is the third post in my series on Nancy.Testing.
-It will focus a lot of the Browser and the Response object.
-Together with the Browser (and it’s ConfigurableBootstrapper) these objects makes up the entirety of the Nancy.TestingFramework.
+It will focus a lot on the Browser and the Response object.
+Together with the Browser (and its ConfigurableBootstrapper), these objects make up the entirety of the Nancy.TestingFramework.
 Let’s do the logo thing again, shall we?

 The other posts can be found here: